xuwang/kube-aws-terraform/README.md

 ```
 $ make cluster | tee /tmp/build.log
 ```
 It takes about 15 minutes for the cluster to be ready.

-This build will create following nodes, S3 buckets, necessary iam roles, polices, keypairs, and keys.
+If you want to plan and build step-by-step, see Makefile `cluster` target.

+The default cluster contain total of 5 EC2 instances, S3 buckets, necessary AWS IAM roles/polices, keypairs, and SSL certs.
 See [AWS Resources](docs/01-AWS-resources.md) for resource details.
 Run `more -R /tmp/build.log` to review build events.

 At AWS console, you should see you should have the following compute instances: